Observables in Quantum Mechanics and the Importance of Self-adjointness: Basic ideas and results on SA operators

-To obtain the spectrum\footnote{Physicist often thinks of the spectrum as the set of eigenvalues (point spectrum) which come from solving differential equations with certain boundary conditions and imposing square integrability of the solutions.
+To order to obtain the spectrum\footnote{Physicist often thinks of the spectrum as the set of eigenvalues (point spectrum) which come from solving differential equations with certain boundary conditions and imposing square integrability of the solutions.
 However, to grasp the continuous part of the spectrum (or energy of the scattering states), physicist solves the same differential equation but ``drops'' the square-integrability condition and looks for the solution outside the Hilbert space.
-This at first glance strange procedure is imposed by the Dirac notation and its justification can be found in the theory of rigged Hilbert spaces (or Gelfand triples)\cite{Zeidler}\cite{Madrid}.} of observables such as momentum or Hamiltonian in QM, we need to impose suitable boundary conditions.
-We shall denote a generic operator by the symbol $T$.
-The operator $T$ acts on elements of Hilbert space $\mathcal{H}$.
-However, the existence of boundary conditions implies that $T$ acts only on a subset\footnote{We also assume that $D(T)$ is dense in $\mathcal{H}$, that is $\overline{D(T)}=\mathcal{H}$ which means that the topological closure of $D(T)$ is the same as $\mathcal{H}$ ($D(T)$ may not be a complete space so dense means that the space together with limit vectors of all of its Cauchy sequences is exactly $\mathcal{H}$.)} $D(T)\subset\mathcal{H}$, and not on all of $\mathcal{H}$.
-Elements of $D(T)$ obey the imposed boundary condition and it is clear that $D(T)$ is not the full Hilbert space $\mathcal{H}$, since there will in general be elements in $\mathcal{H}$ which would not obey the boundary condition on $T$.
-The subset $D(T)$ is called the domain of $T$ and it is a integral part of the definition of the operator $T$.
-To illustrate this idea, let us consider the example of a momentum operator\footnote{For simplicity we take the unit mass and $\hbar=1$ system of units. }
+This at first glance strange procedure is imposed by the Dirac notation and its justification can be found in the theory of rigged Hilbert spaces (or Gelfand triples).
+For more details see Appendix G and \cite{Zeidler}\cite{Madrid}.} of an observables such as momentum or Hamiltonian, physicist often wants to determine it by solving some differential eigen-equation and for that reason one has to impose some suitable boundary conditions.
+For a generic observable we denote its corresponding operator by $T$ that acts on some Hilbert space $\mathcal{H}$ (actually the completion of the space of square integrable functions that we often call wave functions).
+However, this operator $T$ is usually a differential operator and when trying to solve the corresponding eigen-equation one needs to impose some boundary conditions.
+The very existence of such boundary conditions implies that $T$ acts only on some subset\footnote{We also assume that $D(T)$ is dense in $\mathcal{H}$, that is $\overline{D(T)}=\mathcal{H}$, which means that the topological closure of $D(T)$ is the same as $\mathcal{H}$. $D(T)$ may not be a complete space, so dense means that the space together with limit vectors of all of its Cauchy sequences is exactly $\mathcal{H}$.} $D(T)\subset\mathcal{H}$, and not on all of $\mathcal{H}$.
+The subset $D(T)$ is called the domain of $T$.
+Elements of $D(T)$ are defined as elements of the Hilbert space that obey the imposed boundary condition and it is immediately clear that $D(T)$ is not the whole Hilbert space $\mathcal{H}$, since there will, in general, be various elements in $\mathcal{H}$ which may not obey the imposed boundary condition.
+The domain $D(T)$ of $T$ is an integral part of the definition of the operator $T$, and one should think of an operator as the rule of acting $T$ together with its domain $D(T)$, because different domains can render different properties of the operator $T$ (like spectrum, boundlessness, self-adjointness, etc.).
+To illustrate the aforementioned, let us consider the example of a momentum operator given by\footnote{For simplicity we take the unit mass and $\hbar=1$ system of units. }